ionothanus/actual-splitter-py/README.md

 ## Known Limitations

+- For Actual transactions/in the Actual -> Spliit direction:
-- Currently only supports 50/50 splits (not configurable ratios)
+  - currently only supports 50/50 splits between you and one defined payee
+  - only supports splitting your expenses + reimbursement; if you owe money to someone in a single transaction, just make a single transaction in Actual without the tag
+- In the Spliit -> Actual direction:
+  - only supports creating Actual transactions for amounts you owe in individual transactions
+  - does not create Actual transactions for reimbursements or for amounts you paid
-- Editing transactions is not currently supported: the #shared tag must be included during the creation of the transaction, and changes after creation will not update the automatically-created deposit transaction
+- Editing transactions is not currently supported: the #shared tag must be included in the notes during the creation of the transaction, and changes after creation will not update the automatically-created deposit transaction
 - Requires the script to be running continuously to detect changes

 ## License